MichalPt/astro-mamagroup-web/README.md

 #### 1. VSCode

-A piece of software that I would greatly rcommend for working on an Astro project is [Visual Studio Code](https://code.visualstudio.com/download).
+A piece of software that I would greatly recommend for working on an Astro project is [Visual Studio Code](https://code.visualstudio.com/download).
 It supports all file formats you will be dealing with thanks to installable Astro extension and it has native GIT support.
 To set it up and link it with your GitHub account, follow the official [docs](https://code.visualstudio.com/docs) and install the [Astro extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode).

 #### 2. `.env` file